Computational Analysis of Interfacial Dynamics in Angled Hele-Shaw Cells: Instability Regimes: Linear stability analysis

 Rearranging the last equation, yields the \emph{final form} of our theoretical prediction for the growth rate $\dot{\lambda}(t)$ of an interface between immiscible fluids in a rectilinear Hele-Shaw cell with a constant depth gradient $\alpha$:

 Equation~\eqref{eq:GR} differs from the solution discussed by \citet{Al-Housseiny2013} in that it does not assume an instantaneous development of the instability; rather the dynamics occurs over a finite time span during which the interface ``sees'' the cell's depth variation.
 Thus, Eq.~\eqref{eq:GR} captures the dynamic interplay between the growth/decay of a perturbation and the flow-wise geometric variations it encounters, as exemplified by $h \big(\zeta_0(t)\big)$.
 Specifically, we have defined a non-constant $Ca = 12 U \mu_2/\gamma$, where $U=U\big(\zeta_0(t)\big)$ is \emph{not} the fixed inlet value but, rather, it is the average velocity at some downstream cross-section $x=\zeta_0(t)$. $U=U\big(\zeta_0(t)\big)$ can be easily determined by conservation of mass; see, e.g., the discussion of Eq.~\eqref{eq:Ca} below.
+Consequently, $\lambda(t)$ is governed by an \emph{ordinary differential equation} (not an algebraic equation), and it may grow (or decay, or both) during its time evolution, despite the sign of $\dot{\lambda}$ obtained from a ``frozen-time'' linear stability analysis \citep{KK14}.

 In the absence of a depth gradient, i.e., $\alpha = 0$ (thus, $U$ and $Ca=const.$), Eq.~\eqref{eq:GR} reduces to

 which agrees exactly with the growth rate for the fingering instability given by Homsy~\citep{Homsy1987} for $\theta_c = \pi/2$, and if gravity and the Rayleigh--Darcy convection terms are neglected therein.